Planning your first trip to the Palace of Versailles? If so, you may be wondering: "What's the best way to get there from Paris?"

 If you are considering doing this, here are a couple of tips:

 First, instead of renting a car in Paris and having to battle city traffic on congested roads, consider picking up your rental in the nearby business district of La Défense, easily reached on Line 1 of the metro.
 You'll find European, British, and even American car rental agencies such as Avis and Budget.
-From La Défense, you'll have an easy drive to Versailles.
+From La Défense, you'll have a fairly easy drive to Versailles.

 Second, consider departing Paris (or La Defense) in the evening before in order to miss rush hour traffic, and spending the night at one of the wonderful hotels or apartments in Versailles (make sure you choose one with onsite parking) where both hotel rates and parking fees are significantly cheaper than in Paris.
-This also allows you to arrive at the entrance gate early in the morning and gives you more time to explore the Palace and its magnificent gardens.

 5. Should You Use Uber or a Taxi to Go from Paris to Versailles?